 dpkg-scanpackages /srv/aptrepo /dev/null | gzip -9 > /srv/aptrepo/Packages.gz

-This builds a minimal Packages index and writes a
+This produces a minimal Packages index and writes

 repo-add myrepo.db.tar.gz *.pkg.tar.zst

-This creates or updates the pacman repository database and indexes all packages in the current directory, enabling clients to install them as a standard repo.
+This creates or updates the pacman repository database and indexes all matching packages in the current directory.

 :: Creating 'myrepo.db.tar.gz' database...